Blue Air: Bases

 Blue Air also used to have additional base operations at other Romanian and European airports.
 A base was maintained at Liverpool John Lennon Airport between 2017 and February 2019.
 They also had a base at Alghero–Fertilia Airport which was inaugurated in 2017 and closed in April 2019.
 The base at Mihail Kogălniceanu International Airport, which was maintained since April 2017 closed in 2019 as well.
 The base at Larnaca International Airport closed in September 2020, the one at Iași International Airport shut down in November 2020.
-However, prior to the shutdown of operations, Iași was planned to be restablished as an operational base from 2023, inaugurating 14 routes.
+However, prior to the shutdown of operations, Iași was planned to be reestablished as an operational base from 2023, inaugurating 14 routes.

 Destinations

 As of September 2022, prior to the suspension of operations, Blue Air offered flights to 75 scheduled destinations in 21 countries.
-The airline also operates ad-hoc and seasonal charters on behalf of other companies.
+The airline also operated ad-hoc and seasonal charters on behalf of other companies.

 Codeshare agreements

-Blue Air codeshares with the following airlines:
+Blue Air maintained codeshare agreements with the following airlines: